outworkers/reactiveneo/README.md

 The library enforces strong type checks that imposes some restrictions on query format.
 Every node and relationship used in the query needs to be defined and named.
-E.g. this kind of query will not be supported:
+E.g. this kind of query is not supported:
 ```
 MATCH (wallstreet { title:'Wall Street' })<-[r:ACTED_IN]-(actor)
 RETURN r